-If you're looking to issue options you first need to have an options pool in place.
-An options pool is a ringfenced percentage of your share capital which you have authority from your shareholders, board, investors to allot.
+If you're looking to issue options you first need to have an option pool in place.
+An option pool is a ringfenced percentage of your share capital which you have authority from your shareholders, board, investors to allot.

-In this article below I will go through how to create an options pool in a funding round, outside of a funding round and how to represent that on SeedLegals.
+In this article below I will go through how to create an option pool in a funding round, outside of a funding round and how to represent that on SeedLegals.

-How to create an options pool in a funding round.
+How to create an option pool in a funding round.

-How to create an options pool outside of a funding round.
+How to create an option pool outside of a funding round.

 1. Create a new pool or add an existing pool